Julia-Petrova/portfolio/portfolio/concept_sample.md

 ## Send a data stream

 To send a data stream to Datafuel, use the /upload endpoint <> of the HTTP API.
-For a full tutorial, see section <>.
+For a full tutorial, see Section <>.

 ## Processing Stages